-For covered services that have a benefit limitation, you pay the full cost of any services you get after you have used up your benefit for that type of covered service.
+For covered services that have benefit limitation, you also pay the full cost of any services you get after you have used up your benefit for that type of covered service.
 The costs you pay after you have reached the benefit limitation will not count toward your out-of-pocket maximum.
-You can call customer service when you want to know how much of your benefit limit you have already used.